 Principal Amount - Principal amount is the same as the purchase amount of a security.

 Purchase Limitations - You may purchase up to $10,000 of each savings security type - EE or I bonds - per person each calendar year.
-The purchase amount of the securities you transfer, deliver as gifts, or de-link to another TreasuryDirect account holder is applied to the recipient's annual purchase limitation in the year the transaction occurs.
+The purchase amount of the securities you transfer, deliver as gifts, or de-link to another TreasuryDirect account holder is applied to the recipient's annual purchase limit in the year the securities are delivered to the recipient’s account.
 You may purchase up to $10 million of each Treasury marketable security type/term in a single auction when you bid noncompetitively through your TreasuryDirect account.
 These purchase limitations do not apply to securities issued through reinvestment

 Purchase Schedule - A savings bond purchase schedule, through BuyDirect, is established by setting a recurring security purchase (i.e., monthly, quarterly, or individually designated dates) within TreasuryDirect.
 The purchase schedule identifier is designated by one to three characters assigned at purchase confirmation and shared by all securities within the schedule (i.e., ABC).